zipscene/rediz-rate-limiter/README.md

 process the call was made in, assuming the same redis database is used by each process.

-The check method requires a completion rate and burst count with each call.
-These can be changed between check calls to the same key, though in practice they usually should remain the same.

 ```js
 const RateLimiter = require('rediz-rate-limiter');
 const RedizClient = require('rediz');